diodechain/diode-docs/content/docs/Admin/diode-api-docs.md

 * Via the Diode Web2 Gateway (most convenient, use anywhere):<br>`ws://<device_address>.diode.link/api/json_rpc/ws`
 * Direct via Web3 (most secure, requires web3 pipe between caller and device where the API is enabled):<br>`ws://<device_address>.diode/api/json_rpc/ws`

-&nbsp;

 Here is an <a href="https://support.diode.io/article/o77e2w21lq" target="_blank" rel="noopener"><strong>example of a python script</strong></a> calling the API via WebSockets.

 ### **API Methods**

 Some of these methods required "zone\_id" and "channel\_id" parameters.
 To obtain these values, navigate to the target Channel in the Diode App and send the `/info` chat command to that Channel.
 The "zone\_id" and "channel\_id" will be printed out, amongst other helpful information.
-Passing a <a href="https://support.diode.io/article/5nsoxvhug1-what-is-bns" target="_blank" rel="noopener"><strong>bns name</strong></a> (such as a Diode username) as the "channel\_id" is also valid.
+Passing a <a href="https://network.docs.diode.io/docs/faq/what-is-bns/" target="_blank" rel="noopener"><strong>bns name</strong></a> (such as a Diode username) as the "channel\_id" is also valid.

 #### **"ping"**